 As an active schools co-ordinator you would travel to different schools, usually within a local authority.

 You may also have to spend time outdoors in all weathers, overseeing the smooth running of activities.

 Some jobs are with fixed term projects, so you may have to look for a new job every few years.

 There are no set entry routes into this profession.
 Employers consider a range of educational qualifications.

-An HNC, HND or degree in a subject such as sports studies, sports science, sport and recreation management, coaching and developing sport or physical education.
+An HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Levels 9-10) in a subject such as sports studies, sports science, sport and recreation management, coaching and developing sport or physical education.

-A degree in another subject, plus a postgraduate qualification in a sports subject.
+A degree in another subject, plus a postgraduate (SCQF Level 11) qualification in a sports subject.

 For entry to an HNC or HND you normally need 1-2 Highers, for entry to a degree, 4-5 Highers.

 It would help to get some experience, such as volunteering at a local club.

 A first aid certificate may be required.